orcaping/ai-foundations-miniproject/README.md

 3. **User Inputs:**
    When running the bot, users will need to input:
+   - Study time (in minutes)
    - Desired language
    - Proficiency level (A1 to C2)
-   - Study time (in minutes)
+   - Specific topic of interest

    Example input flow:
    ```
-   Enter your desired language: Spanish
-   Enter your proficiency level (A1 to C2): A2
-   How much time do you have for studying (in minutes)?
-20
+   Welcome!
+How much time do you have for learning today (in minutes)?: 5
+   What language do you want to learn?: spanish
+   What level are you (A1-C2)?: A2
+   Which topic would you like to learn today? (e.g., restaurant, directions, groceries): groceries
    ```

 4. **Exercise Generation:**